jbcodeforce/jbcodeforce.github.io/docs/data/data-topology.md

 ### Enterprises and Organizations

-When designing the data topology, it is useful to consider the characteristics and differences between *organizations* within an enterprise and the *enterprise*.
+When designing the data topology, it is useful to consider the characteristics and differences between **organizations** within an enterprise and the **enterprise** itself.

 An *organization* is often inwardly looking – even when taking into account customers; while an *enterprise* is outward looking recognizing the place of the *organization* in a complete ecosystem.